luc-ribeiro/courses-fullstack/README.md

 - Enrollment: Enables users to easily enroll in courses of interest.
 - Microservices Architecture: Built with a modular architecture to ensure scalability and flexibility.
 - GraphQL Integration: Utilizes GraphQL for efficient and declarative data fetching and mutations.
+- Auth0 Authentication: Provides an easy way to integrate authentication and authorization for web, mobile, and legacy applications.

 ![Screenshot_2](https://github.com/luc-ribeiro/courses-fullstack/assets/69688077/260ddef7-b147-480b-befd-7034be834d95)